Do you know a woman who is being abused? A legal rights handbook

 If your children are in school or daycare, and you think your partner might try to take them from there without telling you, talk to the staff immediately.
 Give them a copy of any court orders.
 If you have an order that says your partner cannot pick up the children at school, the staff should refuse to let your partner take them.
 If the order says your partner has parenting time with the children on certain days at specific times, the school should not give the children to them at any other time.

-If your partner is not following the court order, talk to a family lawyer about enforcing the order or changing it.
+If your partner is not following the court order, talk to a family lawyer about getting them to follow the order or changing it.
 See General legal services.

 Getting help

-There are some special legal services available to victims of family violence.
-There are also special services for Indigenous women who have experienced family violence.
+There are special legal services for people who have experienced family violence.
 These include agencies and services with lawyers providing legal services and other staff members trained to offer legal support services.

 Part 8: Immigration issues